-Kevin Stevens is the Director of the Center for Clinical Performance and Simulation at the Washington State University College of Nursing, assisting instructors to incorporate Human Patient Simulation into their curriculum.
+Kevin Stevens is the Director of the Center for Clinical Performance and Simulation at the Washington State University College of Nursing, assisting faculty and instructors to incorporate Human Patient Simulation into their curriculum.

-- MS in Community Health Nursing, University of Alaska, Anchorage, AK
+- MSN in Community Health Nursing, University of Alaska, Anchorage, AK

 - BSN, Montana State University, Bozeman, MT

 Simulation as an educational tool across health care disciplines